damienlangg/SimpleMovieCatalog/smoviecat/readme.txt

 2. Drag & Drop

-Drag and drop a directory to the run_scan.cmd shortcut.
+Drag and drop a directory to the run_scan.cmd command.
 The directory will be scanned, html report generated and opened using your favorite web browser.

 3. Edit config.txt

 Edit config.txt and write each directory to be scanned in a separate line.
-Start the run_scan.cmd program directly, it will use the config file, scan all the specified directories, generate html report and open it in a browser.
+Start the run_scan.cmd command directly, it will use the config file, scan all the specified directories, generate html report and open it in a browser.